matalina/tgos-story-bible/characters/nox-setanta.md

 The October after his twelvth birthday Nox was jumping off the AU building trying to releive his stresses, and control something in his life when he decided to just jump and let it end there, but half way through the fall Nox changed his mind a pair of blue eyes flashing in front of his eyes and he saved himself most of the damage only resulting in a broken arm from the fall.
 Margo did not tell anyone what had happened, Nox was seeing a therapist, no need for the attempt to go on his school record.

 _[Nox and his twin flame's relationship in the dream dramatically changes as both boys are attracted to one another.
-They share their first kiss.]_
+They share their first kiss.]_{.spoiler}

 At the age of 13 Nox had his first crush – on another boy.
 After one particular swim meet win Nox kissed Dylan, only to receive a beat down in return.

 _[Nox and his twin flame quickly move from kissing to making out, to full on penetrative sex in the dream.
-Nox is falling hard and fast for this boy but can never remember.]_
+Nox is falling hard and fast for this boy but can never remember.]_{.spoiler}

 Shortly there after, while Nox was watching his crush he was discovered by a girl a few years older, Madison Pratt.
 She was Nox’s first.
 Nox explores his sexuality almost entirely out of the compound with the occasional dalliance with fellow members of The Academy.
 Once getting caught just before the act with Nicholas Hampton, who later turns out to be his half brother.